Roof Inspection in Denver, CO — Free, Documented, No Pressure

 A Precision Exteriors roof inspection produces documentation you can use — not a verbal walk-and-talk with no record.

 Photo documentation.
-Every observed finding is photographed at roof level — not stock images, not ground-level photos.
-Actual findings from your specific roof, dated at time of inspection.
-This documentation serves you whether you're making a repair decision, preparing for an insurance conversation, or simply keeping a maintenance record.
+Every observed finding is photographed at roof level — actual findings from your specific roof, dated at time of inspection.
+This documentation serves you whether you are making a repair decision, preparing for an insurance conversation, or keeping a maintenance record.

 Plain-language findings summary.
 A clear written summary of what we observed, organized by system component.
-What's performing normally, what shows signs of concern, and what has failed or is failing.
-No roofing jargon — findings explained in terms that support your decision.
+What is performing normally, what shows signs of concern, and what has failed or is failing — explained in terms that support your decision without roofing jargon.

 Damage classification.
 For each finding, we distinguish between storm-related damage (tied to a specific event, consistent with impact or wind patterns), normal wear (gradual aging without a specific triggering event), and installation defects (components that were not installed correctly).
 This classification matters for insurance purposes and for understanding what caused each issue.

 Condition-based recommendation.
-One of three outcomes: repair (specific components need attention), monitor (findings are present but stable, with a defined timeline for re-inspection), or replacement (system-wide degradation or distributed storm damage that exceeds the repair threshold).
+One of three outcomes: repair (specific components need attention), monitor (findings are present but stable, with a defined re-inspection timeline), or replacement (system-wide degradation or distributed storm damage that exceeds the repair threshold).
 We explain the reasoning behind the recommendation and the factors that would change it.

 No pressure, no obligation.
 The inspection report is yours.
 We do not require a same-day decision, a signature, or a commitment to proceed.
-If the inspection finds nothing concerning, we'll tell you that — and that's the full outcome of the appointment.
+If the inspection finds nothing concerning, we tell you that — and that is the full outcome of the appointment.

-Monitoring is appropriate when: Findings are cosmetic only — granule loss that hasn't reached bare-mat exposure, minor surface weathering without structural compromise.
+Monitoring is appropriate when findings are cosmetic only — granule loss that has not reached bare-mat exposure, minor surface weathering without structural compromise.
 The system has meaningful remaining life and no active failure points.
-We define a specific re-inspection timeline (typically 6–12 months) so the condition is tracked rather than ignored.
+We define a specific re-inspection timeline — typically 6–12 months — so the condition is tracked rather than ignored.

-Post-storm inspections have a specific urgency that routine annual inspections don't — the documentation is most useful when it's dated close to the storm event.
-For insurance purposes, an inspection conducted two weeks after a storm establishes a clearer date relationship than an inspection conducted six months later.
+Post-storm inspections have a specific urgency that routine annual inspections do not — the documentation is most useful when it is dated close to the storm event.
+For insurance purposes, an inspection conducted two weeks after a storm establishes a clearer date relationship than one conducted six months later.

-Post-hail inspection focus: Impact pattern distribution across exposed slopes, fiberglass mat condition at impact points, granule displacement pattern (storm vs. normal wear), pipe boot and flashing condition, soft metal indicators (gutters, drip edge, vent caps).
-We document all findings with the storm date relationship in mind.
+Post-hail inspection focus: Impact pattern distribution across exposed slopes.
+Fiberglass mat condition at impact points.
+Granule displacement pattern — storm vs. normal wear.
+Pipe boot and flashing condition at all penetrations.
+Soft metal indicators — gutters, drip edge, vent caps — that establish hail size and impact density.

-Post-debris and tree impact inspection focus: Puncture assessment at impact areas, decking condition where debris contact occurred, surrounding shingle field integrity, and any secondary damage from the impact event.
+Post-debris and tree impact inspection focus: Puncture assessment at impact areas.
+Decking condition where debris contact occurred.
+Surrounding shingle field integrity.
+Secondary damage from impact force propagation.

 Hail Damage Denver → | Wind Damage Denver → | Storm Damage Denver → | Insurance Claims Guidance Denver →

-If you're in or near Denver and uncertain whether your roof sustained storm damage or needs attention, a free inspection is the simplest path to clarity.
+Denver's weather exposure varies by elevation, roof slope, and wind direction — meaning one elevation of a home can show significant storm impact while the adjacent face looks undamaged.
+We account for directional exposure in every inspection.
+If you are in or near Denver and uncertain whether your roof sustained storm damage or needs attention, a free inspection is the simplest path to clarity.

 Are roof inspections in Denver free?